maayushk/Helmet-Detection-and-License-Extraction-Using-YOLO-PaddleOCR/README.md

 ### Video Mode
 1. Select **Video/Real-time** from the sidebar
 2. Upload a `.mp4`, `.avi`, `.mov`, or `.mkv` file
+3. Click **▶ Start** to begin processing
+4. Click **⏹ Stop** at any time — violations found so far are saved
-3. Full violation log appears after processing
+5. Full violation log appears after processing

 ---